Abhiyankar/Tetris-DxD2/README.md

 # Tetris-DxD2

-Tetris created using the DirectX12 Graphics API.
+Tetris clone created using the DirectX12 Graphics API.